Banca di Credito Cooperativo di Roma

 Banca di Credito Cooperativo di Roma is an Italian cooperative bank based in Rome, Lazio region.
 The bank is a member of Federazione Italiana delle Banche di Credito Cooperativo - Casse Rurali ed Artigiane (Federcasse) and Federazione delle Banche di Credito Cooperativo del Lazio Umbria Sardegna (27.98% stake).
 The bank is a minority shareholders of ICCREA Holding (3.60%).

 The bank originated as a rural credit union.
-The bank was supervised by the board of directors, (supervisory board) which also appointed 5 directors as managing directors (managing board).
-The chairman of board of directors was Francesco Liberati, the general manager of the bank in 1980s.
+The bank was supervised by the board of directors, (supervisory board) which also appointed 9 directors as managing directors (managing board).
+The chairman of board of directors is Maurizio Longhi.

-In 2014 the bank acquired Banca della Tuscia Credito Cooperativo.

-On 18 December 2015 the bank acquired Banca Padovana Credito Cooperativo which was under special administration by Banca d'Italia (decree by Ministry of Economy and Finance).

-In 2015 the bank also acquired a minority stake in the share capital of Banca d'Italia.

-In 2016 the bank acquired Banca di Capranica Credito Cooperativo.